 From what must have seemed a winning position, House Democrats launched an impeachment inquiry with the Constitution as their rallying flag.
 Determined to damage their political opponent with cries of justice, crisis, and protecting the American founding documents, there was initially an air of assurance about the divisive actions.
 Yet perhaps the opposition party has doomed itself with its own rhetoric.

-If impeaching the president in the House was an act in line with the Constitution, so too must be the almost certain acquittal in the Senate.
+so too must be the almost certain acquittal in the Senate.
 Is this why leading Democrat figures are beginning to sweat?

 With a 53-47 Republican majority in the Senate, it is extremely unlikely that Democrats will be able to convince enough voting members that President Trump should be removed from office.
 A 67-vote threshold would require not only every single home team player to vote along party lines (in a vote that will apparently not be whipped), but an additional 20 Republican senators must also break ranks.